VyshnavKalladithodi/RoboticArmSimulation/README.md

 #### `detect_object_position(self)`
 - If `use_sensor` is disabled, returns the default object position.
-- Otherwise, captures RGB-D images and detects objects using color segmentation.
+- Otherwise, captures RGB-D images and detects objects using **color segmentation and depth analysis**.
 - Converts detected pixel coordinates and depth into world coordinates.

 #### `_pixel_to_world(self, pixel_x, pixel_y, depth)`